On the existence of solutions for Frenkel-Kontorova models on quasi-crystals: Preliminaries

-In order to investigate the properties the equilibria, we introduce the following two notions. \begin{definition}[rotation number] Let $\rho\in\R$, a configuration $x\in\R^\Z$ has a rotation number equal to $\rho$ if the limit
+In order to further describe the configurations, we introduce the following two notions. \begin{definition}[rotation number] Let $\rho\in\R$.
+A configuration $x\in\R^\Z$ has a rotation number equal to $\rho$ if the limit

-\end{definition} \begin{definition}[type of configurations] Let $h:\Z\rightarrow\R$.
-A configuration $x\in\R^\Z$ is \emph{of type} $h$ if \end{definition} It is easy to see that the type of configurations is a more general notion than the rotation number.
-For instance, take $h(i)=\rho i$, and then any configuration of type $h$ has a rotation number $\rho$.
+\end{definition} \begin{definition}[type-$h$ configurations] Let $h:\Z\rightarrow\R$.
+A configuration $x\in\R^\Z$ is \emph{type-$h$} if \end{definition} It is easy to see that the notion of the type-$h$ configurations is more general than that of the rotation number.
+Taking $h(i)=\rho i$ for instance, any configuration of type-$h$ has a rotation number $\rho$.